openebs/velero-plugin/README.md

 This command will add an init container to Velero deployment to install the OpenEBS velero-plugin.

-## Taking backup of CStor volume data through the Velero
+## Configuring snapshot location
 To take a backup of CStor volume through Velero, configure `VolumeSnapshotLocation` with provider `openebs.io/cstor-blockstore`.
-Sample yaml file for volumesnapshotlocation can be found at `example/06-volumesnapshotlocation.yaml`.
+Sample YAML file for volumesnapshotlocation can be found at `example/06-volumesnapshotlocation.yaml`.

 ```
 spec: